eduvpn/documentation/GUEST_ACCESS.md

 ]
 ```

-Next you need to generate a HMAC key that will be used to "obfuscate"
+Next you need to generate a HMAC key that will be used to "obfuscate" the user
-the user identifiers of your user as to not leak them to other NRENs.
+identifiers of your users as to not "leak" them to other NREN servers.

 ```bash
 $ sudo /usr/libexec/vpn-user-portal/generate-secrets --hmac